toddkramer/ArrayUpdater/README.md

 *Explanation*

 The above is an example of how you might implement a table view data source using ArrayUpdater.
-The key part is the "update:with" function, which returns an `Update` value containing the required reloads, deletions, and insertions.
-The function simply calculates the updates, replaces the underlying data, and returns the `Update` value.
+The key part is the "update:with" function, which returns an `IndexUpdate` value containing the required reloads, deletions, and insertions.
+The function simply calculates the updates, replaces the underlying data, and returns the `IndexUpdate` value.
 Then the table view can animate the updates as described in **Table & Collection Views**.

 ## Installation